jiang-h-y/Charity-Ride-NLP/README.md

 These scores indicate neutral to slightly positive reactions from users about charity bike rides.

+Note: Polarizing opinions on the forum posts may have balanced out to an overall neutral score.

 ## 2. Latent Dirichlet Allocation (LDA) Analysis

 📄 Description: